Last Updated on 29 January 2026 by Cycloscope

 Hotels and Hostels in Estonia

-Hotels and hostels in Estonia are a little more expensive than the other Baltic republics.
+Hotels and hostels in Estonia are a little more expensive than in the other Baltic republics.
 The cheapest option is a bed in a hostel dormitory.

 Couchsurfing and Warmshowers in Estonia